fpco/applied-haskell/vector.md

 # vector

+Section exercise: use mutable vectors to write a program that will deal you a random hand of poker.
+Bonus: use an unboxed vector.
+Double
+bonus: minimize the memory representation.

 * Just like lists, but not
 * Packed representation
 * Spine strict (sometimes value strict)
+* Plus a mutable interface

 ## The Three Types